akronym-org/GDPR/README.md

 A CLI that helps you wrangle & audit hundreds of Directus permissions.

 Directus Permissions are administered and displayed per role.
 But what if you need to verify WHO has access to a specific column?
-What if you have hundreds of roles and need to change access to a new column in a specific way?
+What if you have 20 roles and need to change specific access to a new column?

 GDPR's goals are:

-* allows you to quickly iterate in dev
+* Quickly iterate in your dev env
-* verify permissions during CI/CD
+* Verify permissions during/after deployment in your pipeline
-* makes auditing Directus deployments easier
+* Audit Directus deployments easier

 ## Limitations

 * Currently only works with Postgres.
 * GDPR is pre-alpha.
-Only `dump` works.
+Only `dump` works (sort of).
 * You must specify a table and a field.
 * This tool doesn't have a security audit.
 Don't use it!
 * GDPR uses SeaORM, which supports Postgres, MySQL and SQLite.

+## How to

+The available features are (going to be):

+* show/save permissions per table, per field, with wildcard
+* `replace` / `patch`: update permissions, granular/universal, with wildcards
+* create knex migrations you can put into your `extensions/migrations

 ## Auditing permissions

-Connect to your database
+Connect to your database and output all permissions as JSON.

 ```bash
 gdpr dump -u postgres://user:pwd@localhost:5432/mydb
 ```

-and display all permissions as JSON.

 Dump your permissions to yaml with `-o yaml`.
 You can save your output by redirecting to a file.